githubtraining/innersource/responses/repo-owner.md

-- Open PR for repo ownership
+This pull request is all about repository ownership and naming conventions.

+### Challenge question

-- response contains challenge question: true/false there is a repository at https://github.com/githubtraining/training-manual
+Does a repository exist at https://github.com/githubtraining/training-manual?

-- [ ] True, there is a repository at githubtraining/training-manual
+- [ ] True, there is at the given URL.
-- [ ] False, no repository exists at githubtraining/training-manual
+- [ ] False, no repository exists at the given URL.

+I'll respond when I detect you've checked one of the boxes above.